paltze/scenery/README.md

     scenery:update(dt)
 end
 ```
-> :memo: Scenery supports all the Love2D 11.4 [callbacks](https://love2d.org/wiki/Category:Callbacks).
+> Scenery supports all the Love2D 11.4 [callbacks](https://love2d.org/wiki/Category:Callbacks).

-> :alert: You must call all the callbacks with Love2D which you intend to use in your scenes.
+> You must call all the callbacks with Love2D which you intend to use in your scenes.

 ### Scenes